 The aim of HCOL 101 is to provide HCOL students from every college and school on campus with consistent advising on preparing for the thesis project, and to maintain some of the intellectual community they've formed in their first and/or sophomore years in the HCOL.
 The course also seeks to "demystify" the thesis process, and this course will help reassure students of the manageable scope of the thesis process.

-In Fall 2011 the course (one section) is taught by Honors College Dean Abu Rizvi.
-In Spring 2012 (two sections) the course will be taught by Honors College Associate Dean Lisa Schnell .
-The course will consist of five 90-minute sessions over the semester: four at the beginning of the semester, and then one after mid-semester.
-The early sessions will concentrate mainly on general but valuable advising information: What is a thesis project?
+The course, taught by Ann Kroll-Lerner, the Undergraduate Research Coordinator in the Honors College, consists of five 90-minute sessions over the semester: four at the beginning of the semester, and then one after mid-semester.
+The early sessions concentrate mainly on general but valuable advising information: What is a thesis project?
 How do you find your advisor?
 What resources exist on campus to help you execute the project (reference librarians, funding, etc)?
 How do you write a literature review?
 How do you craft a thesis proposal?
-Students will then spend several weeks working through the process of formulating a proposal (finding an advisor, identifying a research question, working on a literature review), and then will meet again in one session after mid-semester to participate in an organized peer review of the documents each student will produce, the Thesis Pre-Proposal Memorandum.
+How do you get permission to do human or animal subjects research.
+Students then spend several weeks working through the process of formulating a proposal (finding an advisor, identifying a research question, working on a literature review), and then meet again in one session after mid-semester to participate in an organized peer review of the documents each student will produce, the Thesis Pre-Proposal Memorandum.

-The memorandum each student will prepare in this course will not necessarily conform to the exact proposal requirements for their home school or college.
-It will, however, include key components of any successful thesis proposal.
+The memorandum each student prepares in this course does not necessarily conform to the exact proposal requirements for their home school or college.
+It does, however, include key components of any successful thesis proposal.
 What students take away from this class will be the elements they will need to then craft thesis proposals in their specific academic units.

 Each Thesis Proposal Memorandum (comprising no more than 8 pages) will include the following elements:

 1. Title and Advisor.

 2. Abstract: a short summary of project and its significance.